The government sets the fundamentals

-The government determined the ground rules for the prize in a decree issued on December 12, 2002.
-The decree is included in the Swedish code of statutes (SFS) and called Decree (2002:1091) for the Astrid Lindgren Memorial Award.
-It contains instructions regarding who can receive the award and which criteria the recipient must fulfill.
-The award sum is also given in the decree.
-In addition, it states that there must be a jury and an award office, and outlines their functions.
-The decree gives the Swedish Arts Council the right to make detailed decisions on how the award should be administered.
+The government determined the fundamentals for the award in an ordinance issued on December 12, 2002.
+The ordinance is included in the Swedish Code of Statutes (SFS), Ordinance (2002:1091) for the Astrid Lindgren Memorial Award.
+It contains instructions regarding who is eligible and what criteria the laureate must fulfill.
+The award sum is also stated.
+It states the need for a jury and an award office and outlines their functions.

-The Swedish Arts Council makes decisions regarding the jury, nominations and administration
+The Swedish Arts Council decides on questions regarding jury, nominations and administration

-Rules regarding the jury, nominations and administration of the award can be found in regulations from the Swedish Arts Council, included in the council’s code of statutes (KRFS).
-The relevant section is called Regulations (2003:1) on the Astrid Lindgren Memorial Award (later complemented with regulations 2003:5).
-In it, the Swedish Arts Council states how many members the jury should have, and the competence they require.
-The members’ mandate periods and the jury’s basic duties are specified.
-The regulations also contain some rules regarding the nomination process.
-The Swedish Arts Council has also developed conditions regarding the office’s responsibility for the award’s administration and finances.
+Regulations regarding the jury, nominations and administration of the award can be found in regulations from the Swedish Arts Council, included in the council’s Code of Statutes (KRFS).
+The relevant section is Regulations (2003:1) on the Astrid Lindgren Memorial Award (later complemented with 2003:5).
+This states the number of jury members and competence required.
+The members’ mandate periods and the jury’s basic obligations are specified.
+The regulation also contains basic rules regarding the nomination process and responsibilites concerning administration etc. for the award office.

 The jury decides on the nominations and its internal work.
 It decides which bodies have the right to nominate, how many candidates they can suggest and in which categories each group may nominate.
 These regulations can be found in the nomination letter sent to the nomination bodies in January.
 This letter also states what information must be included with a nomination and the deadline for submissions.